Haywards Heath Circular via Lindfield Walk

 Directions are also included for the following two special variations, but the normal public transport options are currently problematic.

 One of the original motivations for this walk was to provide an option to visit the National Trust's magnificent Sheffield Park and Garden, and accordingly the Garden Walk replaces the afternoon section with a short route to this attraction.
-However, its weekend bus service was withdrawn in April 2019 and so you would have to return on the Bluebell Railway (see below) or call a taxi.
+However, its weekend bus service to Haywards Heath was withdrawn in April 2019 and in practice you would probably need to call a taxi to return there.

 This second variation has been retained from the previous version of this walk even though it only has a tenuous connection with the revised Main Walk.